 In some cases, reallocations may happen within the already approved line items.
-When that is the case, we likely will not require the submission of a new budget, and an explanation of the changes submitted through the grant modification form as well as in your report will suffice.
+When that is the case, we likely will not require the submission of a new budget.
+An explanation of the changes submitted through the grant modification form and your final report will suffice.

 When filling it out, be sure to include the name and title of the person filling out the form.
-Institutional shared costs should not be included on the budget form, which is also true when you are completing this for the financial report.
+Institutional shared costs should not be included on the budget form, which is also true when you are completing the financial report.

-Exit Interviews for Cycle 5
+Exit Interviews for Cycle 6